 In 2009 and 2010, Congress authorized or expanded several tax-advantaged alternatives for financing governmental infrastructure under the American Recovery and Reinvestment Act of 2009 (ARRA).
 The most popular ARRA financing program, Build America Bonds, was used as an alternative to traditional tax-exempt bonds for new money financings of governmental capital projects.
-BABs were taxable direct subsidy bonds and entitled the issuer to receive a payment from the federal government equal to thirty-five percent (35%) of the interest paid on the bonds (the subsidy payment) for the lifetime of the bond.
+BABs were taxable direct subsidy bonds and entitled the issuer to receive a payment from the federal government equal to thirty-five percent (35%) of the interest paid on the bonds (the “subsidy payment”) for the lifetime of the bond.
 In many cases, BABs provided the issuer with a lower net interest cost on the financing (65% of the taxable rate on the bonds) compared with conventional tax-exempt interest rates.
 The authority to issue new BABs expired at the end of 2010.

-Post Sale and Ongoing Responsibilities
+Post-Sale and Ongoing Responsibilities

 - Issuers also should consider requesting that subsidy payments be made by electronic funds transfer (EFT) rather than paper checks via U.S. mail.

-- A reduction in subsidy payments or offset can occur for tax liabilities or any other amount that may be owed the federal government by the issuer (e.g., non-compliance with terms or grants or any federally funded program).
-The federal law authorizing offsets is the Debt Collection Improvement Act of 1996 and the Treasury Offset Program (TOP) describes the procedures for reducing subsidy payments which is currently linked to the issuers employer identification number (EIN).
+- A reduction in subsidy payments or “offset” can occur for tax liabilities or any other amount that may be owed to the federal government by the issuer (e.g., non-compliance with terms of grants or any federally funded program).
+The federal law authorizing “offsets” is the “Debt Collection Improvement Act of 1996” and the Treasury Offset Program (“TOP”) describes the procedures for reducing subsidy payments which is currently linked to the issuer’s employer identification number (EIN).

 - The IRS has been sending direct subsidy bond issuers a tax compliance questionnaire.
-An issuers failure to complete the questionnaire could trigger an IRS audit.
-Governments are encouraged to discuss the questionnaire with their bond counsel, and respond accordingly.
+An issuer’s failure to complete the questionnaire could trigger an IRS audit.
+Governments are encouraged to discuss the questionnaire with their bond counsel and respond accordingly.

 - Throughout the term of the bonds, issuers must be compliant with all tax laws related to direct subsidy bonds to ensure that they will continue to receive federal subsidy payments.
 Issuers are encouraged to consult with their bond counsel if any questions arise about tax compliance, for instance if there is a change in the purpose of the project to one that does not qualify as a direct subsidy bond.

-- Governments should look for alerts from GFOA and other organizations in the event that Congress acts to reduce or eliminate the subsidy payments at any time during the years that the federal government will be making direct subsidy bond payments.
+- Governments should look for alerts from GFOA and other organizations in the event that Congress acts to further reduce or eliminate the subsidy payments at any time during the years that the federal government will be making direct subsidy bond payments.

 Future Considerations if Direct Subsidy Bonds Are Reauthorized by Congress

 In the event that direct subsidy bond programs once again become a financing option for state and local governments, GFOA advises governments to exercise caution and, prior to issuing direct subsidy bonds in the future, have a full understanding of the differences between tax-exempt bonds and these taxable bond instruments.
-If your government determines that issuing direct subsidy bonds is appropriate, the following items should be taking into consideration.
+If your government determines that issuing direct subsidy bonds is appropriate, the following items should be taken into consideration.